There are two Telephone Canyon campsites. Both are located along the same short access road.

 Telephone Canyon hikers must park off the road, not in the TC-2 site.
 Only permitted campers may use the TC-2 campsite.

-The primitive Telephone Canyon Trail begins at TC-2 and travels through the Deadhorse Mountains.
+The primitive Telephone Canyon Trail begins at near TC-2 and travels through the Deadhorse Mountains.
 TC-1 is quite close to the Old Ore Road.